STEI-ITB/HJIstore/Mini Project Ceph-Pie/README.md

 cd /var/lib/ceph/osd/ceph-1/current/1.4c
 ```
 - Now, remove primary OSD.
 OSD 1 will be marked down and primary OSD will change to other OSD to keep our object still accessible.
-- Check which OSD is acting primary
+- Check which OSD is acting primary now
 ```sh
 sudo ceph osd map repli-pool-1 testdata
 ```
-- Check object directly to primary OSD directory
+- Check object directly to coressponding OSD directory to check accesbility and originality of the object
 ```sh
 cd /var/lib/ceph/osd/ceph-<osd-number>/current/<placement-group-number>
 ```